billsding/billsding.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Bill and I am an assistant professor of Marketing at Southern Connecticut State University.
+My name is Bill.